KDE/kdesrc-build/doc/README.md

 [KDE Community Wiki page](https://community.kde.org/Get_Involved/development#Set_up_kdesrc-build) but for now they're at least worth nothing here:

-- Use `--print-modules` to view which modules kdesrc-build would build, in the order they would be built in.
-This implies `--pretend` although it doesn't hurt to include that.

 - Use `kdesrc-build --rebuild-failures` (potentially with `--no-src`) to rebuild modules that failed to build during the last kdesrc-build run.
 This is particularly useful when a silly local error breaks an important module